Vegan Chili (Slow Cooker)

 Why make this recipe

-Your friends and family won’t believe that this traditional tasting, hearty chili is both vegan and gluten-free!
+Your friends and family won’t believe this traditional, hearty chili is both vegan and gluten-free!
 If you want a perfect, cozy meal that is sure to be a crowd pleaser, this is the recipe you have been looking for.

-You can make this chili on the stovetop by simmering it for 1-2 hours, but it’s nice to be able to throw everything in the crockpot in the morning and not think about it until dinner time.
+You can make this chili on the stovetop by simmering it for 1-2 hours, but it’s nice to be able to throw everything into the crockpot in the morning and not think about it until dinnertime.

 Ingredients and substitutions

-• Vegan Beef Crumbles – You can use a bag of frozen vegan beef crumbles, a 12-oz package of Impossible meat, or use 4 vegan burgers and break them up in the pan while cooking.
-You can also use my vegan ground beef recipe, which is made from TVP.
+- Vegan Beef Crumbles – You can use a bag of frozen vegan beef crumbles, a 12-oz package of Impossible meat, or 4 vegan burgers, broken up in the pan as you cook.
+You can also use my vegan ground beef recipe, which uses TVP.

-• Jalapeno peppers – The jalapenos add a lot of flavor to the chili, and the spice mellows out significantly after simmering the soup.
-However, you can adjust the amount for a mild chili or a spicier one.
+- Jalapeno peppers – The jalapenos add a lot of flavor to the chili, and the spice mellows significantly after the soup simmers.
+However, you can adjust the amount to suit a mild or spicier chili.
 If you don’t have fresh jalapenos, you can use canned jalapenos instead.

-• Tomato juice – You will need a large can of tomato juice.
+- Tomato juice – You will need a large can.
 You can also use V8 juice as an alternative.

-• Canned Diced Tomatoes – you can also use 1 1/2 cups of fresh diced tomatoes if you don’t have canned.
+- Canned Diced Tomatoes – you can also use 1 1/2 cups of fresh diced tomatoes if you don’t have canned tomatoes.

-• Spices – Chili powder, cumin, sugar, oregano, salt, pepper, and cayenne pepper.
+- Spices – Chili powder, cumin, sugar, oregano, salt, black pepper, and cayenne pepper.
 I also love to add some Chipotle chili powder for some smokiness.

 Helpful tools